History of Montreal: The design of Montreal

 The lack of architects led to the lack of classical metropolitan form common in France and so many buildings had more basic designs.
 The workers did improve however and as stonemasons became more skilled and stone more available stone buildings became more common.
-Stonemasons became the men in charge when in came to building as their resource was of the highest demand and what ever could be done without stone was, this had some unfortunate side effects though as fires in Montreal became common.
-When more stone was used, the issue arose of cracking as the cold and heat expansion stressed the stone this led to the discovery of a basic plan, which worked for the environment and uniformity in buildings.
-The roofs in Montreal were designed to be of a sharp pitch and they were topped not with slate, which common in France, but were uncommon in Montreal, and they used cedar shingles and the cheaper method of Canadian-style sheet metal roofing.
-The Château Ramezay, which was built in 1705 as the residence for then-Governor Claude de Ramezay was built with these building styles.
+Stonemasons became the men in charge when it came to building as their resource was of the highest demand and what ever could be done without stone was, this had some unfortunate side effects though as fires in Montreal became common.
+When more stone was used, the issue of cracking arose, as thermal expansion stressed the stone; this was solved thusly: the roofs in Montreal were made of sharp pitch and were topped not with slate (common in France, uncommon in Montreal) but with cedar shingles or with sheet metal, which was cheaper.
+The Château Ramezay, built in 1705 as the residence for then-Governor Claude de Ramezay, was built in this style.

-Canadian-specific architecture in Montreal began to evolve and form after the fire ordinances in 1721, as wood was removed as much as possible from dwellings and left buildings almost completely stone.
+Canadian-specific architecture in Montreal began to evolve after the fire ordinances in 1721, as wood was removed as much as possible from dwellings and left buildings almost completely of stone.
 This also eliminated the common wooden fashionable extras and designs common in France.
 This caused only churches truly to have any form of decoration on them and caused many of the colonial buildings to be plain.
 This lack of artistic expression to demonstrate wealth caused many of the wealthy simply to build larger buildings to demonstrate their greatness.
 This caused a large boom in the demand for stone and an increase in the size of Montreal.